The famous Tsumami-zaiku artists will talk about their thoughts about Tsumami-zaiku.

 Q2.
 What are your commitments to your work and what do you care about?

 I really care about spreading the real tsumami zaiku technique here in Italy.
 I don’t want people to confuse it with satin ribbon technique, here wrongly known as “kanzashi” (probably a big misunderstanding arrived from other artisans).
 When I create, I’m aware I’m not a Japanese artisan so I bring something of me into the idea and the design.
-I learned all by myself, without knowing Japanese language, so I developed some materials and work systems that are not traditional, but they are functioning to obtain traditional-looking pieces.
-I hope someday to learn from Tsumami Zaiku Japanese master
+Since I learned all by myself, without knowing Japanese language, I developed some materials and work systems that are not traditional.
+But now, that I learned from professionals, I can spread tsumami zaiku with even more awareness.

 Q3.
 What is the attractiveness of Tsumami-zaiku for you?